-The MTech (Research) research program is a 2-2.5 year's duration program.
+The M.Tech.
+(Research) research program is a 1 to 2.5 year program.
 The students are expected to be self-motivated and should be able to work well in teams as well as individually.
-It is to be noted that you can also change over to the PhD programme either during the course of your MTech (Research) or at the time of submitting your MTech (Research) thesis.
-Following are the guidelines based on experience, for new students, to complete the program in flying colors.
+It is to be noted that, as in case of M. Tech. program, you can also convert to Ph.D. programme during the course of M.Tech.
+(Research).
+However, you can also change over to Ph.D. programme at the time of submitting your M.Tech.
+(Research) thesis.

 1. Getting acquainted with the people, facilities in CSA specifically and IISc in general.

-2. Selection of courses (Depending on your intended area of research): The selection includes at least one mathematical or mathematical-oriented course.
-Most of the students take 4 courses to complete the RTP (minimum required is at least 12 credits) in the first semester itself.
-However, you can as well split it depending upon the availability of the required courses.
+2. Selection of courses (depending on your intended area of research): The selection includes at least one mathematics or mathematically-oriented course.
+Most students take 4 courses to complete the Research Training Programme (minimum required is at least 12 credits) in the first semester.
+However, you can choose to take less based on the availability of required courses.

-3. Selection of Research area and guide: Take help from DCC, faculty and senior Research students in the department in this regard.
+3. Selection of Research area and guide: Take help from Departmental Curriculum Committee (DCC), faculty and senior Research students in the department in this regard.
 There will also be a DCC meeting shortly after joining.

-1. Take any advanced course useful for your Research if needed/suggested.
+1. Take any advanced course useful for your Research if required or suggested.

-2. Select the problem and take help from the students working in the same area.
+2. Select the problem and take seek the assistance of students working in the same area.

 3. Start literature survey.

-4. You have to participate in the 'Perspective Seminar' course where students present a comprehensive survey of their area of work from the standpoint of the specific problem of their investigations.
+1. Deliver a 'Perspective Seminar', a comprehensive survey of your area of work from the standpoint of the specific problem under investigation.

 1. Complete the remaining work to conclude your research.